confluentinc/commercial-se/README.md

 3. Set-up SSH keys on GitHub
 4. Enable SSO for your key and then Authorize

-<sub>See[engineering onboard wiki](https://confluentinc.atlassian.net/wiki/spaces/Engineering/pages/1085800848/Setting+up+Accounts#SettingupAccounts-Github)for help with steps 1-4</sub>
+<sub>See [engineering onboard wiki](https://confluentinc.atlassian.net/wiki/spaces/Engineering/pages/1085800848/Setting+up+Accounts#SettingupAccounts-Github) for help with steps 1-4</sub>

 <sub>Maintained by Sami and the Commercial SE Confluent team.
 This repo should only be used for Commercial SE workshops, and sharing workshops and demos with Confluent users
 </sub>